gnbond/GLUCC/README.md

 All the definitions are in the `glucc::` namespace.
 Identifiers are `lower_case_underscore`, to match the naming style of the standard library.
-Code is checked with `clang-tidy` and formatted with `clang-format`, and the settings for these tools are in the root of the project.
+Code is (will be!) checked with `clang-tidy` and formatted with `clang-format`, and the settings for these tools are in the root of the project.

 Coding style and conventions have been mostly inspired by Sutter & Stroustrup's [CPP Core